MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/databases.md

 ---
 # Databases

-Kusto follows a relation model of storing the data where upper-level entity is a `database`.
+Kusto follows a relation model of storing the data where the upper-level entity is a `database`.

-Kusto cluster can host several databases, where each database will host its own  collection of [tables](tables.md), [stored functions](stored-functions.md), and [external tables](externaltables.md).
+A single Kusto cluster can host several databases, in which each database hosts its own collection of [tables](tables.md), [stored functions](stored-functions.md), and [external tables](externaltables.md).
+Each database has its own set of permissions that follow the [Role Based Access Control (RBAC) model](../../access-control/index.md).

-Each database has its own permissions set, based on [Role Based Access Control (RBAC) model](../../access-control/index.md)
+> [!NOTE]

-**Notes**
+>

-* Database names must follow the rules for [entity names](./entity-names.md).
+> * The maximum limit of databases per cluster is 10,000.
-* Maximum limit of databases per cluster is 10,000.
+> * Database names must follow [Identifier naming rules](entity-names.md#identifier-naming-rules).
-* Queries combining data from multiple tables in the same database and queries combining data from multiple databases in the same cluster have comparable performance.
+> * Both queries combining data from multiple tables in the same database and queries combining data from multiple databases in the same cluster have comparable performance.